ULL-ESIT-PAI-2021-2022/2021-2022-Trabajos-Alumnado/README.md

-## PAI class presentation template
+## PAI class Presentation Template
+### To be used for works to be exposed in class sessions

 This directory is organised as follows:

       .